alexporcayo903/Py_rates/README.md

 ## How To Use

-how to set up a ros file \n
+how to set up a ros file:

-how to seed a maze\n
+how to seed the maze with a text file:

-how to use gazebo
+how to use gazebo and turtlebot3

 ## Notes

-if py game does not work this code can still function by giving the function points as shown in "maze solution"
+If pygame does not work this code can still function by giving the function points as shown in "maze solution"